 Edema

-Edema Causes in Chinese Medicineedema foot soak with essential oils
+Edema Causes in Chinese Medicine

 Chinese medicine is an effective holistic therapy which naturally reduces edema in the body and addresses the actual 'root' cause of edema.
 Edema in itself is a symptom of Organ System deficiency and is not considered an actual disease according to traditional Chinese medicine.
 In Chinese medicine, edema has many different patterns and root disorders depending on how the edema manifests itself in the body, as there are several Organ Systems in Chinese medicine that are responsible for managing fluid.
 This pattern distinction allows for a more targeted natural treatment plan that addresses the underlying causes of edema, rather than simply relying on diuretic herbs to reduce fluids.
 For best outcomes using self-care, apply associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.